-Is there any maximum limit for the amount that can be deposited in a Sukanya Samriddhi Account?
+Is there any maximum limit for the amount that can be deposited

 Answer: Yes, there is!
 The maximum amount that can be deposited in an account in any given financial year is INR 150,000.
 As with the minimum yearly deposit allowed, the maximum yearly deposit can also be deposited anytime during the year in installments with installment amounts best suiting the financial health of the depositor.
 The minimum installment limit still remains at INR 100.

 Yes, it is possible to earn interest.
-It is not about possibility.
-Any deposit in Sukanya Samriddhi Account is eligible for interest earnings.
+It is not about the possibility.
+Any deposit in the Sukanya Samriddhi Account is eligible for interest earnings.
 The yearly interest that will be paid is flexible or floating.
 This means that the interest rate may change every quarter.
-When the scheme started, the interest rate for fiscal year 2014-2015 was 9.10%.
-For the fiscal year 2015-2016, interest rate of 9.20% was announced, Current SSY interest rate is 8.6%.
-This will change again or remain fixed in next fiscal year depending on the market conditions.
+When the scheme started, the interest rate for the fiscal year 2014-2015 was 9.10%.
+For the fiscal year 2015-2016, the interest rate of 9.20% was announced, Current SSY interest rate is 8.1%.
+(FY 2017-18) This will change again or remain fixed in the next fiscal year depending on the market conditions.
 The interest rate is announced by the government at the beginning of each fiscal year.

-- For how long do you need to keep investing in Sukanya Samriddhi Account?
+For how long do you need to keep investing?

 This account will remain active for 21 years from the date on which the account has been opened.
 This means that if the girl participated at the age of 0 (i.e. as an infant), the account will stay active till she attains the age of 21 years.
 Similarly, if the age of the girl was 10 years on the date of participation, the account will stay active until the girl reaches the age of 31 years.
-However, one can has to keep investing for 15 years at least.
-After investing for 15 years, no further investments are allowed for the remaining 6 years but you will keep earning interests at a compounding rate.
+However, one can have to keep investing for 14 years at least.
+After investing for 14 years, no further investments are allowed for the remaining 6 years but you will keep earning interest at a compounding rate.